 “What’s the difference between a copay and coinsurance?”

+This is a question our benefits department receives quite often.
 For most it can be quite confusing.
 The short simple answer is a copay is usually a set dollar amount and coinsurance is a percentage of the cost.
 Let me explain.

 Copay’s or copayment’s are fixed dollar amounts you pay for covered health care.
 These are usually charged when you receive the service.
 For example you pay a set $20 when you visit your primary care doctor.

 Coinsurance is your share of the costs of a covered service.
 It is calculated as a percent of the allowed amount for the service.
 For example, if the plans allowed amount for an overnight hospital stay is $1,000, your coinsurance payment of 20% would be $200.
 This may change if you haven’t met your deductible.

 The below image from a Summary of Benefits and Coverage shows you example of the listings for copay and coinsurance.